Case study · custom software

 Mac and Windows applications with platform-native UI shells, sharing a single core layer for state, networking, and business logic, talking to the same back-end the web-app already used.
 More upfront design and discipline than path 2; cleaner ceiling.
 Selected.

-The proposal landed with the client's CTO and product lead by Friday of week one.
-The board approved it the following Monday.
-Build started week two.
+The proposal landed with the client's CTO and product lead at the end of that week.
+The board approved it shortly after.
+Build started immediately.

 Two platforms, one product.